grihabor/biopython/docs/Tutorial/chapter_align.rst

 pairwise alignments and multiple sequence alignments.
 These calculations are relatively slow, and you generally wouldn’t want to write such an algorithm in Python.
-For pairwise alignments Biopython contains the ``Bio.pairwise2`` module (see Section [sec:pairwise2]), which is supplemented by functions written in C for speed enhancements.
+For pairwise alignments Biopython contains the ``Bio.pairwise2`` module , which is supplemented by functions written in C for speed enhancements and the new ``PairwiseAligner`` (see Section [sec:pairwise]).
 In addition, you can use Biopython to invoke a command line tool on your behalf.
 Normally you would:

 #.
 Prepare an input file of your unaligned sequences, typically this
    will be a FASTA file which you might create using ``Bio.SeqIO`` (see